UNIV 57th Annual International University Congress

 - Paper guidelines: All papers must be submitted according to set guidelines.
-(Note: While the conference deadline for paper submissions is April 1, 2019, a person wishing to obtain a scholarship from YSI must submit his paper by March 15, 2019.)
+(Note: While the conference deadline for paper submissions is TBD, a person wishing to obtain a scholarship from YSI must submit his paper by February 20, 2024.)

 - Oral presentation of papers: Participants whose papers are accepted will give 15 minute oral presentations at the conference.
 These presentations should be prepared before leaving for Rome.